YokeshMohanraj/Tesla-ShowRoom/README.md

 👉 After Purchasing the Product if the Customer has any issues or Problem.
 They might visit the showroom with the vehicle, or They might raise a Service or Repair Request.
 The Request might be from website or Mail,
                                                                                          the requests recieved should be assigned properly to the service engineers.
-So that once they receive the request from the Service engineers might go to the customer place and pick the vehicle.
+So that once they receive the request , the Service engineers might go to the customer place and pick the vehicle.

  👉 The cases should be assigned properly.
 Then the details of the problem or issue should be tracked and once it is completed, the customer should be notified.